roman-bagdasarian/Classifying-Quantum-Phases-of-Matter/README.md

 - Reduced density matrices of small subsystems may already carry enough information about the phase.
 - Consider different encoding strategies such as angle or amplitude encoding.
 You can find the pre-defined Classiq method for angle encoding [here](https://docs.classiq.io/latest/explore/functions/qmod_library_reference/classiq_open_library/variational_data_encoding/variational_data_encoding/#encode-on-bloch)
 - You may apply classical preprocessing, but the model must ultimately be quantum.

+## This Repository

+In this repo you can find the following files:
+-